andOneBasketball/Jackpet-Agent/doc/game-design/reward-rules.md

 # Reward Rules

-Jackpet uses a deterministic rule-based system to evaluate each game round.
+**Jackpet Agent** uses a deterministic, rule-based system to evaluate each game round executed by an autonomous agent under a single **ERC-7715 permission**.

 After drawing 12 pets, the counts of the three pet types are sorted in descending order and represented as a combination `{a, b, c}`.
 Each combination maps to a predefined reward rule.

 ## Reward Components

-Each rule may include one or both of the following components:
+Each rule may include one or both of the following:

 1. **Fixed Ticket Payout**
    A multiplier applied to the base ticket fee, scaled by the player's selected ticket rate.

 2. **Jackpot Pool Share**
-   A percentage of the current jackpot pool distributed to the player.
+   A percentage of the current jackpot pool distributed to the player automatically.

 ## Example Outcomes